Skittles (sport)

 Skittles is a historical lawn game and target sport of European origin, from which the modern sport of nine-pin bowling is descended.
-In regions of the United Kingdom and Ireland the game remains as a popular indoor pub game.
+In regions of the United Kingdom and Ireland, the game remains as a popular indoor pub game.

+The Hutchinson Encyclopedia describes skittles as a game where players attempt to knock down "nine wooden pins" that are arranged in a diamond shape.
+Players get three rolls and can be played by "two or more players."

+Skittles has experienced a "gradual decline," since the 1950s, due to "loss of players and the closure of skittles alleys."
+Historically, skittles was considered to be a male sport, but women have made their way into the sport, while also preserving regional varieties.